 Under the post heading “Peregrine shot and killed nr Ossett, West Yorkshire“, the hugely influential Raptor Persecution UK website wrote (and you can easily imagine the author’s head shaking as the words were being typed), “Another victim to add this year’s growing tally, and it’s only the third day in February.
 This time it’s a peregrine.”

-The Peregrine, named for the wanderings or ‘peregrinations’ birds make post-nesting as they look for new territories, is the world’s fastest bird, reaching huge speeds as it stoops down on its prey – prey which includes racing pigeons and so-called ‘gamebirds’ (an unattractive phrase which suggests some birds are just born to be killed as game).
+The Peregrine, named for the wanderings or ‘peregrinations’ birds make post-nesting as they look for new territories, is the world’s fastest bird, reaching huge speeds as it stoops down on its prey – prey which includes racing pigeons and so-called ‘gamebirds’ (an unattractive term which suggests some birds are born to be killed by so-called ‘sportsmen’ for fun).
 After recovering from almost being wiped out by DDT (high levels of the pesticide were found in the eggs, fat and tissues of the birds poisoning adults and thinning eggshells), after recovering from persecution from egg collectors, the ‘world’s most perfect flying machine’ remains at risk and now breeds more successfully in urban areas than in the countryside (have a listen to the podcast below with Ed Drewitt, author of ‘Urban Peregrines’, from 2016 to get the full picture – the issues we discuss are just as relevant today as several years ago).

 Persecution still taking place